SeanS4/riscv-asic-physical-design/README.md

 ### Automated Place and Route of Full CPU with Custom Register File

 A second flow reintroduced the register file layout originally developed for the manually routed datapath.
 The register file was packaged as a physical macro, with its instances fixed in the floorplan while Innovus placed and routed the remaining standard cell logic.
+The register file instanced can be identified by their rigid, rectangular structure in the bottom left of the floorplan.

 <p align="center">
 <img src="images/cpu2.png" alt="Full CPU physical design incorporating a custom register-file macro" width="800">